What Can You Do With A Master of Research (MRes) Degree?

 - In Arts and Humanities, Master of Arts by Research is often abbreviated to MAREs or MA (res).

-- In Science and Technology, Master of Science by Research is often abbreviated as MScRes or MSc (Res).
+- In Science and Technology, a Master of Science by Research is often abbreviated as MScRes or MSc (Res).

 There is no real distinction between them as some universities may use MA by Research or MSc by Research instead to describe a course with more taught components and specific focuses.